Experimentation on Endogenous Graphs: Setup

-\begin{remark} Definition \ref{def:ebg} also encompasses the case of endogenous unipartite experimentation, which is the special case of $\mathcal{A} = \mathcal{R}$.
-In this case we typically assume $E_{aa} = 1$ for all $a$, so that each unit's treatment assignment is allowed to affect itself.
+\begin{remark} Definition~\ref{def:ebg} also encompasses the case of endogenous unipartite experimentation, which is the special case of $\mathcal{A} = \mathcal{R}$.
+In this case, we typically assume $E_{aa} = 1$ for all $a$, so that each unit's treatment assignment is allowed to affect itself.
 The interference graph is allowed to be directed, in the sense that $E_{aa'}$ need not necessarily equal $E_{a'a}$ for $a \ne a'$. \end{remark}

 \begin{remark} Given any endogenous bipartite interference graph $(\mathcal{A},\mathcal{R},E)$, it is always possible to find \emph{some} (exogenous) bipartite interference graph $(\mathcal{A},\mathcal{R},E')$ consistent with $(\mathcal{A},\mathcal{R},E)$.
 Trivially, we can take $E'$ to be the fully connected bipartite graph $\mathcal{A} \times \mathcal{R}$.
 Somewhat less trivially, we can define $E'$ as the set of edges $(a,r)$ such that there exists a treatment realization $\mathbf{T}$ satisfying $E_{ar}(\mathbf{T}) = 1$.
-In principle conventional methods for causal inference on networks could be applied on the graph $(\mathcal{A},\mathcal{R},E')$.
+In principle, conventional methods for causal inference on networks could be applied on the graph $(\mathcal{A},\mathcal{R},E')$.
 This observation is of limited value to practitioners, if $E'$ is unobserved and they only observe a particular, treatment-dependent realization $E(\mathbf{T})$ of endogenous edges. \end{remark}

-It is unreasonable to expect graphs constructed from behavioral signals to satisfy Definition \ref{def:bg} if they are likely to be causally affected by treatments.
-But they may be consistent with Definition \ref{def:ebg}.
-For example, for a user-item graph in an online marketplace, we may define an edge as corresponding to the item being shown to the user, which is information that can be logged.
-While this graph may be causally affected by item-level treatments, we may still be prepared to assume that a treatment which does not affect the items surfaced to a user, or how those items themselves are treated, cannot change that user's outcomes.
-Similarly, a experiment on Facebook groups may affect which users are members of which groups, but it may be plausible that a treatment assignment to Facebook groups will not change a user's behavior, as long as it does not change the Facebook groups a user is a member of, or the treatment assignments to those groups.
+Graphs built from behavioral signals may not satisfy Definition~\ref{def:bg} if they are likely to be causally affected by treatments, but they may still satisfy Definition~\ref{def:ebg}.
+For instance, a user-item graph in an online marketplace where edges represent shown items, may be causally affected by item-level treatments.
+Yet we might still assume that user outcomes remain unchanged if neither the set of shown items nor their treatments change.
+Similarly, in a Facebook Groups experiment, user outcomes may plausibly be unaffected if a user's group memberships and the treatments of those groups remain the same.

 In what follows, we assume we have access to a pre-treatment graph, constructed from data before the experiment starts.
 It is denoted $G^{pre} = (\mathcal{A},\mathcal{R},E^{pre})$, with representative element $e_{ar}^\text{pre} \in \{0,1\}$.\footnote{Even though no-one is treated pre-experiment, we need not have $E^{pre} = E(\mathbf{0})$.
 The potential outcomes for the edges and the metric of interest, $(E(\mathbf{T}),Y_a(\mathbf{T}))$ should be interpreted as their values at some fixed time post-experiment start.
 So if edges form and disappear over time regardless of whether treatments are being applied, the pre-experiment edges $E^{pre}$ and the counterfactual edges that would exist without any treatment as measured at that future time, $E(\mathbf{0})$, may differ.} For conciseness, unless we wish to make their dependence on $\mathbf{T}$ explicit, we write the realized metric outcomes $Y_a(\mathbf{T})$ as $y_a$ and realized edge outcomes $E_{ar}(\mathbf{T})$ as $e_{ar}$.
 We now give examples of how naively applying existing bipartite estimators without accounting for the endogenous nature of the graph can bias conventional inference-aware estimators.